 ASDs remain a leading formulation strategy for poorly soluble APIs, particularly for oral solid dosage forms.
 There are currently some 50 marketed medicines that are ASDs and these sell in aggregate for some USD 50bn annually in the world.
-We are currently looking at several other marketed ASD opportunities to replicate our early successes with Project Nanoenzalutamide in addition to those ASDs still in the global drug development pipeline.
-According to STARMAP°, almost 80 per cent of the 46 ASDs we so far have starmapped may be well suited to be nanoformed by CESS°.
+Following the success with nanoenzalutamide, we have started development work on an additional 6 APIs that are currently formulated as ASDs to offer a nanocrystalline alternative for these products.
+In addition, we continue to actively look at several other opportunities in this field from products both in the market and in the global drug development pipeline.
+According to STARMAP®, almost 80 per cent of the 46 ASDs we so far have starmapped may be well suited to be nanoformed by CESS®.

-Nanoform's Q1 2024 Interim Report
+Nanoform's 2024 Half-year Financial Report

-Helsinki, Finland - Nanoform Finland Plc ("Nanoform"), the medicine performance-enhancing company, will publish its Q1 2024 report May 30th, 2024, at 8.10 a.m.
+Helsinki, Finland - Nanoform Finland Plc ("Nanoform"), the medicine performance-enhancing company, will publish its Q2 2024 report August 29th, 2024, at 8.10 a.m.
 Finnish time / 7.10 a.m.
 Swedish time.

 The company will hold an online presentation and conference call the same day at 3.00 p.m.
 Finnish time / 2.00 p.m.
 Swedish time.
-Nanoform will be represented by CEO Edward Hæggström, CFO Albert Hæggström and CCO Christian Jones.
+Nanoform will be represented by CEO Edward Hæggström, CFO Albert Hæggström, CCO Christian Jones, and General Counsel & Chief Development Officer Peter Hänninen.
 The presentation will be delivered in English.

-The presentation will be broadcast live as a webcast available at: https://ir.financialhearings.com/nanoform-q1-report-2024
+The presentation will be broadcast live as a webcast available at:

+https://ir.financialhearings.com/nanoform-q2-report-2024